nsouzarj/cra-backend/FILE_ATTACHMENT_API.md

 # File Attachment API

 ## Overview
 This document describes the file attachment functionality in the CRA Backend system.
-The API allows users to attach files to solicitations with proper access control.
+The API allows users to attach files to solicitations with proper access control and selective storage options (local or Google Drive).

 ## New Implementation (SoliArquivo)